sursh/angle-between-us/README.md

 We're all walking around on Earth.
 Which is a planet.
 A planet that is not flat.

 When we're in the same place, our bodies are roughly parallel.
 But as we go farther and farther apart we start pointing in different directions.
-And when we go all the way around the globe, peolpe are pointing the other way!
+And when we go all the way around the globe, people are pointing the other way!

 This is a little project to compute the angles between people at different points on earth, to bring us in touch with the geometry of our home planet.